 A nodule or abscess behind your ear may or may not be related to HS.
 Other skin conditions can cause similar symptoms in this area.
-Here are some potential issues to discuss with your health care provider to help get to the root of the problem.
+Here are some potential issues to discuss with your healthcare provider to help get to the root of the problem.

-Inflammation and blockage in the hair follicles cause HS, so symptoms can develop pretty much anywhere on the body.
 Humans are born with more than 5 million hair follicles, which are tubelike pores in the top two skin layers.
 Aside from serving as the site of hair growth, hair follicles also help repair wounded skin and form new blood vessels and neurons.

 Some different types of HS lesions include blackheads (usually more than one), painful pea-sized lumps under the skin, and leaking sores that eventually break open.

 Members of myHSteam have had flare-ups behind their ears and on other parts of the face and neck.
 “My 16-year-old son would get really large ones on his face, back, chest, everywhere you could possibly imagine,” explained one member.
-“He would get large painful boils and cysts, and it was multiple at a time.
+“He would get large, painful boils and cysts, and it was multiple at a time.
 He has a lot of facial hair for his age, and he could never shave because it would cause more to form.”

 Another member shared, “I’ve not had them on the front of my face, but I get them on my neck and ears and under my chin.”